SiljaHeilmann/Matlab-fish-image-analysis/README.md

 # Matlab-fish-image-analysis

-Run only this file: CreateFISHdataStruc.m - it calls all other funcIons.
+Run only this file: CreateFISHdataStruc.m - it calls all other functions.

 Make sure that current matlab contains folder with sample images and all function .m files listed below.